CoAct-1: Computer-using Multi-Agent System with Coding Actions: Introduction

-In this work, we argue for and instantiate a more flexible and powerful action space.
+In this work, we advocate for and instantiate a more flexible and powerful action space.
 We propose a hybrid approach that combines the intuitive, human-like strengths of GUI manipulation with the precision, reliability, and efficiency of direct system interaction through code.
-We introduce \textbf{\ours} (Computer-using Agent with \textbf{Co}ding as \textbf{Act}ions), a novel multi-agent system that is architected around three specialized agents: Orchestrator, Programmer, and GUI Operator.
-A high-level Orchestrator serves as the central planner, decomposing the user's goal and assessing the nature of each subtask.
+We introduce \textbf{\ours} (Computer-using Multi-agent System with \textbf{Co}ding \textbf{Act}ions), a novel multi-agent system composed of three specialized agents: Orchestrator, Programmer, and GUI Operator.
+A high-level Orchestrator serves as the central planner, decomposing the user's goal and determining the appropriate modality for each subtask.
 Based on this analysis, it assigns the task to one of two distinct execution agents: a Programmer agent, which writes and executes Python or Bash scripts for backend operations like file management, data processing, or environment configuration; or a GUI Operator, a VLM-based agent that performs frontend actions like clicking buttons and navigating visual interfaces.
-This dynamic delegation allows \ours to strategically bypass inefficient GUI sequences in favor of robust, single-shot code execution where appropriate, while still leveraging visual interaction for tasks where it is indispensable.
+This dynamic delegation allows \ours to strategically bypass inefficient GUI sequences in favor of robust, single-shot code execution when appropriate, while still leveraging visual interaction for tasks.

 Our experimental analysis provides strong evidence for the advantages of this hybrid design.
-On the comprehensive OSWorld benchmark, \ours establishes a new state-of-the-art, achieving an overall success rate of 60.76\%.
-This marks a significant improvement over leading baselines like GTA-1 (53.10\%).
+On the OSWorld and WindowsAgentArena benchmark, \ours establishes a new state-of-the-art, achieving an overall success rate of 60.76\% and 52.50\%, respectively.
+This marks a significant improvement over leading baselines like Agent S2.5 (55.98\%) on OSWorld.
 The performance gains are most pronounced in categories where programmatic control is highly advantageous.
-For instance, in Calc (70.21\%), multi-application (47.88\%), and VS Code (78.26\%) tasks, the Programmer agent's ability to execute precise scripts leads to substantial gains over the strongest GUI-only methods.
+For instance, in Calc (70.21\%), multi-application (47.88\%), and VS Code (78.26\%) tasks, our Programmer's ability in executing precise scripts leads to substantial gains over the strongest GUI-only methods.
 Beyond improving success rates, our dual-modality approach dramatically enhances operational efficiency.
-By replacing long, error-prone click sequences with concise code, \ours solves tasks in an average of just 10.15 steps, a stark contrast to the 15 steps required by agents like GTA-1.
+By replacing long, error-prone click sequences with concise code, \ours solves tasks in an average of just 10.15 steps on OSWorld, a stark contrast to the 15 steps required by agents like GTA-1.
 This efficiency underscores the potential of our approach to pave a more robust and scalable path toward generalized computer automation.